 When discussing injuries sustained during childbirth, there is a lot of discussion about perineal tearing, prolapse, and diastasis recti.
 While these injuries are certainly cause for discussion, there’s a lesser known but fairly common birth injury we rarely hear about, and that’s pelvic floor avulsion tears.
 So what is a pelvic floor avulsion tear?
 Pelvic floor avulsion tears occur when a portion of the pelvic floor muscles tear away from the bone during childbirth.

 While these tears are fairly common, they are often difficult to diagnose as they are not a tear that can be visualized during a routine postpartum assessment.
-While diagnosis can be obtained through ultrasound and/or MRI, the patient often does not recognize symptoms of the tear until much later.
-This can make diagnosis and treatment difficult.
+While diagnosis can be obtained through ultrasound and/or MRI, patients often do not recognize symptoms until much later, making diagnosis and treatment difficult.
 Proper diagnosis and treatment also require a good understanding of the pathophysiology of the injury by the physician.

 How does this happen and what are the risk factors?

 During childbirth, these muscles have to stretch considerably in order to allow the baby to pass through the vaginal canal.
 Studies have found that these muscles can stretch to 3x their normal length in some women during delivery.

 Needless to say, stretching to that extent puts a lot of strain on those muscles and in some cases may lead to tearing.
 Avulsion tears have been found to occur in 10-36% of women, and most frequently occur in forceps assisted deliveries.
 While forceps delivery is the most distinct risk factor, other risk factors for avulsion tear include:

 - An occiput posterior positioned (or sunny side up) baby